 The Harcourt HSP program is a Pennsylvania-specific curriculum that is aligned to the PA Standards.
 Each grade level will complete instructional units in the areas of Life Science, Earth Science, and Physical Science.
 Within each unit the following chapters will be addressed: plants, animals, habitats, earth, space, weather, matter, energy, force, and motion.
 Each chapter contains investigations, experiments, or Insta-Labs that provide students with an opportunity to enhance understanding of concepts through an experimental approach and to put into practice the step of Science Inquiry.
 These labs give our children the opportunity to construct content level meaning through an experiential approach.
 The knowledge obtained from this experiential-based learning will subsequently be solidified through text-based reading and class level discussions.
-Assessments for each of the Harcourt chapters will be administered at the culmination of the chapter and will be comprised of short answer, matching, multiple choice and open-ended questions.
-HSP SCIENCE includes a vast array of easy-to-use technology components that support instruction for students.
+Assessments for each of the Harcourt chapters will be administered at the culmination of the chapter and will be comprised of short answer, matching, multiple choice, and open-ended questions.